Alfons1Qto12/pp-portfolio-classifier/readme.md

 1. In Portfolio Performance, save a copy of your portfolio file as unencrypted xml.
 The script won't work with any other format.
 2. The secid is the value of the attribute is the code at the end of the Morningstar url of the security (the id of length 10 after the  "?id=", something like 0P00012345).
 The script will try to get it from the Morningstar website, but the script might have to be configured with the domain of your country, since not all securities area available in all countries.
 The domain is only important for the translation from isin to secid.
 Once the secid is obtained, the Morningstar APIs are country-independent.
 The script caches the mapping between the isin and the secid plus the security id type and the domain of the security into a file called isin2secid.json in order to reduce the number of requests.
-3. Run the script `python portfolio-classifier.py <input_file> [<output_file>] [-d domain] [-stocks] [-xr]` If output file is not specified, a file called pp_classified.xml will be created.
+3. Run the script `python portfolio-classifier.py <input_file> [<output_file>] [-d domain] [-stocks]` If output file is not specified, a file called pp_classified.xml will be created.
 If domain is not specified, 'de' will be used for morningstar.de.
 This is only used to retrieve the corresponding internal Morningstar id (secid) for each isin.
 4. open pp_classified.xml (or the given output_file name) in Portfolio Performance and check out the modified or added taxonomies and classifications.

 ## Gallery